RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

     - A [Redis Enterprise Software]({{<relref "/modules/install/add-module-to-database">}}) database

-- redis-cli command line tool
+- `redis-cli` command-line tool

-- [redis-py](https://github.com/redis/redis-py) client library v4.0.0 or greater
+- [`redis-py`](https://github.com/redis/redis-py) client library v4.0.0 or greater

 ## RedisTimeSeries with redis-cli

-The [`redis-cli`](https://redis.io/docs/manual/cli/) command-line tool is part of the Redis installation.
+The [`redis-cli`](https://redis.io/docs/manual/cli/) command-line tool is included with the Redis installation.
 You can use it to connect to your Redis database and test RedisTimeSeries commands.

-In these examples, you'll create a time series representing weather measurements.
+The following examples show you how to create a time series that represents weather measurements.

 ### Connect to a database